ahoymrag/ahoymrag.github.io/1153/albums/songbook23.md

 C D G

 So you want to go to hollywood
-You got the chops but do you think you could?
+You got the chops
+so you think you could?
 Make a dent in that evil weird pity place?

 So you want to hop on a big ass jet